tongwu-msft/azure-rest-api-specs/docs-ref-overwrite/keyvault/vault-ops-keys.md

     - name: api-version
       description: Use the latest service version, 2016-10-01.
 ---
-Test text from Bruce for delete key
+Updated 013117 Test text from Bruce for delete key

 ---